aamnah/notes.aamnah.com/content/devops/aws-elasticbeanstalk-net-mvc.md

 - To setup an SSL, you need to use a load balancer for your app instead of a single instance. _Configguration > Capacity > Modify > Instances_.
 Change `max` to `2` (or how many you prefer).
 Keep in mind that this will cost you in terms of resources.
 - ACM is only available in [certain regions][acm-regions]

+### HTTPS

+- For Listener port, type the incoming traffic port, typically `44300`.
+- For Listener protocol, choose `HTTPS`.
+- For Instance port, type `80`.
+- For Instance protocol, choose `HTTP`. (notice the lack of an S at the end)
+- For SSL certificate, choose your certificate.

 ### DNS